amirongit/notecode/algebra.md

 - the elimination method to solve systems of linear equations uses the addition property of equality
 - `-a ^ x = -(a ^ x)` but `(-a) ^ x = (-a) ^ x` therefore `(-ab) ^ x = (-a) ^ x . b ^ x`
 - if a term is being raised by a power, each component is raised separatedly
+- if a component of a term is being raised to a power, other components remain the same
+- by decreasing the power the value is being devided by the base